 PHY X048/X048L or PHY X048C, or PHY X043 and PHY X048L, or PHYX041 and PHYX048L

 PHY X049/X049L or PHY X049C, or PHY X044 and PHY X049L, or PHYX042 and PHYX049L

 Note: State-wide common prerequisites are always under review.
 Please visit https://dlss.flvc.org/admin-tools/common-prerequisites-manuals for a current list of state-approved prerequisites.

 Pre-Engineering Program Requirements:

 All first-year engineering students (first year in college or first-year transfer students) are initially coded as pre- engineering students until they satisfy the following pre-engineering requirements students must:

 (A) Have an overall GPA of 2.00 or better,

-(B) Achieve a grade of ‘C’ or better, from any institution attended, in First Year Engineering Laboratory (FYEL), Calculus I, Calculus II, and General Physics I. A single repeated attempt in only one of the four (4) courses listed above with no more than one grade of “C minus” is allowed,
+(B) Achieve a grade of ‘C minus’ or better, from any institution attended, in First Year Engineering Laboratory (FYEL), Calculus I, Calculus II, and General Physics I. A single repeated attempt in only one of the four (4) courses listed above is permitted,

 (C) Complete FYEL by the end of the summer semester of their freshman year, and